-Chestnut Hill College is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE) www.msche.org.
-Chestnut Hill College's accreditation status is Non-Compliance Warning.
-The Commission's most recent action on the institution's accreditation status on June 22, 2023 was to warn the institution.
-MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation (CHEA).
-The Commission on Higher Education of the Middle States Association of Colleges and Schools can be reached at 3624 Market Street, Philadelphia, PA 19104; Telephone 267-284-5000.
+Chestnut Hill College is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE or the Commission) www.msche.org.
+Chestnut Hill College's accreditation status is Accreditation Reaffirmed.
+The Commission's most recent action on the institution's accreditation status on June 27, 2024 was to reaffirm accreditation.
+MSCHE is recognized by the U.S. Secretary of Education to conduct accreditation and pre-accreditation (candidate status) activities for institutions of higher education including distance, correspondence education, and direct assessment programs offered at those institutions.
+The Commission's geographic area of accrediting activities is throughout the United States.

+The Middle States Commission on Higher Education can be reached at 1007 North Orange Street, 4th Floor, MB#166, Wilmington, DE 19801-3624; Telephone: 267.284.5000.

-Chestnut Hill College holds membership in the Association of American Colleges, the American Council on Education, the National Catholic Education Association, the American Association of University Women, the Council of Independent Colleges and Universities, the College Entrance Examination Board, Association of Catholic Colleges and Universities, Association of Colleges of the Sisters of St. Joseph, Association of Independent Colleges and Universities and Colleges, National Association of Independent Colleges and Universities, and numerous other educational groups and learned societies.
+Chestnut Hill College holds membership in the Association of American Colleges, the American Council on Education, the National Catholic Education Association, the American Association of University Women, the Council of Independent Colleges and Universities, the College Entrance Examination Board, Association of Catholic Colleges and Universities, Association of Colleges of the Sisters of St. Joseph, Association of Independent Colleges and Universities, Association of Governing Boards of Universities and Colleges, National Association of Independent Colleges and Universities, and numerous other educational groups and learned societies.